dirksan28/Scenic2DashCanEmu/README.md

-# A lowcost DIY CAN bus emulator for the Renault Scenic 2 dashboard
+# A lowcost DIY CAN bus emulator for Renault Scenic 2 dashboard repair

 ## Features
 - build to test your Renault Scenic 2 dashboard after and during repair